Pregnancy and Birth

 A groundbreaking international study revealed that addressing gestational diabetes early could significantly lower the risks of preterm birth, neonatal respiratory distress, and other complications.

-(Photo: shutterstock)A groundbreaking study explored whether treating gestational diabetes before the 20th week of pregnancy among expectant mothers with risk factors for diabetes improves both maternal and infant health, reducing pregnancy and birth complications.
-This research was published in the prestigious New England Journal of Medicine.
+(Photo: shutterstock)A groundbreaking study investigated whether treating gestational diabetes before the 20th week of pregnancy in expectant mothers with diabetes risk factors could improve both maternal and infant health, reducing complications during pregnancy and at birth.
+The research was published in the prestigious New England Journal of Medicine.

 Conducted through a randomized controlled trial spanning 17 hospitals in Australia, Austria, Sweden, and India, more than 43,000 pregnant women under 20 weeks were screened.
 Among them, 802 women diagnosed with gestational diabetes, according to WHO guidelines and at least one diabetes risk factor, were selected.

-These women were randomly divided into two groups: one receiving early gestational diabetes treatment before 20 weeks, and the other receiving standard treatment between 24-28 weeks based on a 75-gram glucose tolerance test (OGTT) (control group).
-The study evaluated adverse outcomes for the mother, fetus, and newborn.
+These women were randomly assigned to two groups: one received early treatment for gestational diabetes before 20 weeks, while the other followed standard treatment between 24 and 28 weeks based on a 75-gram oral glucose tolerance test (OGTT) as the control group.
+The trial assessed adverse outcomes for mothers, fetuses, and newborns.

 Results showed that immediate treatment of gestational diabetes before the 20th week, especially before the 14th, improves outcomes such as reduced risk of preterm birth, traumatic delivery, large infants (macrosomia), neonatal shoulder dystocia, respiratory distress syndrome, and infant mortality.